 He has captured nearly a million images in the course of his award winning career and merges his passion for photography with his technical expertise as the founder of Propellerheads.

-Recent work includes partnerships with clients such as the United Nations Human Rights Commission, Nike/Air Jordan, The Wu-Tang Clan, Department of Defense, Monticello Motor Club, Avalon Bay Properties, Kimco, Holt, Leftfield Entertainment, Carrot Creative, Oheka Castle and The Battleship NJ Foundation.
+Recent work includes partnerships with clients such as the United Nations Human Rights Commission, BMW, Nike/Air Jordan, The Wu-Tang Clan, Department of Defense, Tool North America, TerraSmart Solar, Monticello Motor Club, Avalon Bay Properties, Kimco, Holt, Leftfield Entertainment, Carrot Creative, Oheka Castle and The Battleship NJ Foundation.

 As a remote control pilot and builder, he has been active in the study of this technology for more than a decade and has extensive experience with the design, construction and operation of both multicopters and fixed-wing aircraft.
 Please contact Propellerheads for your next hand-built aerial photography vehicle or personalized professional training program.